matthiasn/clojure-system-book/manuscript/Example2-WS-Roundtrips3.md

   [sample percentile]
   (let [sorted (sort sample)
         cnt (count sorted)
-        keep-n (Math/ceil (* n (/ percentile 100)))]
+        keep-n (Math/ceil (* cnt (/ percentile 100)))]
     (take keep-n sorted)))

 (defn freedman-diaconis-rule
   "Implements approximation of the Freedman-Diaconis rule for determing bin size in histograms: bin size = 2 IQR(x) n^-1/3 where IQR(x) is the interquartile range of the data and n is the number of observations in sample x.
 Argument is expected to be a sequence of numbers."
   [sample]
   (let [n (count sample)]
     (when (pos? n)